-Line transects will be walked three times per study, once every 4 months.
+Line transects will be walked three times per study, once every 4 months (due to time constraints it is not always possible to walk the transects in evenly spaced increments, transects can be walked as close as 1 month apart, although a good overall temporal spacing is desirable)32.
 For reasons of visibility, it is best to collect data between 7:30 in the morning and 16:00 in the afternoon.
 When it is raining you cannot walk transects as rain may affect the ability to detect objects.
 Likewise, if it starts raining heavily while you are walking a transect you have to stop and continue the next day.
 When the transect could not be completed within one day, teams continue collecting indirect signs of animals the next day at the spot where they stopped the previous day.
 However, direct observations of animals have to start again at the very beginning of the transect to avoid double counting.
 When a member of the survey team detects something the team stops and everybody comes together to record the necessary data.
 After data collection, everybody returns to their original positions on the line.